The image size of iterated rational maps over finite fields: Bounds on in Terms of

-Now using a discriminant argument and induction we see that any prime ramifying in $K_n$ has the form $\varphi^n(a)-t$ where $a$ is a critical point of $\varphi$ (see \cite[Proposition 1]{CH},\cite[Lemma 3.4]{JKMT}).
+Using a discriminant argument and induction, we can see that any prime ramifying in $K_n$ has the form $\varphi^n(a)-t$ where $a$ is a critical point of $\varphi$ (see \cite[Proposition 1]{CH} or \cite[Lemma 3.4]{JKMT}).
 Hence, there are at most $n(2d-2)$ ramified primes.
+By the Riemann-Hurwitz formula we have